dawsonknudtson/obsidian-notes/Career/Computer Science/OOP/Basics & Interview Prep.md

 ### 🔸 **ETL / Data Questions**

 1. **How would you approach building an ETL process for user data from an API?**
+    First would get the API / Extract it from the source, then I would make the necessary or requested changes to it whether its date formatting or cleanup and then would load it into something like amazon s3 or snowflake
 2. **What challenges could come up with transforming raw data?**
+    Nulls, Duplicate data possibly, bad variable typing, bad dates

-3. **Why might a company use a data lake instead of a traditional database?**
+3. **Why might a company use a data lake instead of a traditional database?** data lakes are more flexible where databases are more strict and confined.
 4. **What would you do if the data pipeline broke overnight?**
+	Logs, Contact team member, start debugging.